Calendarin Panchang Muhurat Rahu Kaal

 Surrey Burnaby Richmond Coquitlam Delta Langley

-6. Can I perform Puja during Rahu Kaal in Surrey?
+3. Can I cut hair or nails during Rahu Kaal in Vancouver?

 Rahu Kaal Timings in Vancouver – Local Sunrise-Based Guide